e2eterraformprovider/terraform-provider-tir/docs/resources/eos.md

 - `active_iam` (String) The IAM (Identity and Access Management) role associated with the EOS resource.
 - `name` (String) The name of the EOS (Elastic Object Storage) resource.
 This is a required field and must be unique.
 - `project_id` (String) The ID of the project where the EOS resource is deployed.
 - `storage_type` (String) The type of storage for the EOS resource.
-Supported values are 'new_bucket' for managed storage, 'existing_bucket' for E2E S3, and 'disk' for PVC (Persistent Volume Claim).
+Supported values are 'new_bucket' for managed storage, 'existing_bucket' for E2E S3, also bucket_name is required in this case of existing_bucket, and 'disk' for PVC (Persistent Volume Claim).
 - `team_id` (String) The ID of the team that owns the EOS resource.

 ### Optional